faylward/bioinformatics_tutorials/6_Pangenomics/Pangenomics.md

 I generally use a large value for the number of permuatations to use for estimating this paramter (~1000).
 I've noticed the values can be quite variable if a smaller number of permutations is used.
 Here I got a value of ~0.75.
 So the Chlamydia genomes still technically have "open" pangenomes, even though their core genome is much larger than their variable genome.

+### Creating an UpSet plot
+One last visualizaiton we can create is an upset plot, which is like a Venn diagram, but more suitable when comparing more than 4-5 different sets (in this case genomes).

+For this we need to install the UpSetR package:

+> install.packages("UpSetR")

+and then load it:

+> library(UpSetR)

+Then we load in the orthogroup occurrence matrix:

+> x <- read.table(file="Orthogroups.GeneCount.tsv", header=T, row.names=1)

+For an UpSet plot, we only need a binary occurrence matrix, so we can remove the inforamtion that tells us how many times an orthogroup occurs in a genome:

+> x[x>1] <- 1

+And we can remove the last column, that has the Total orthogroup tally (which we don't need)

+> y <- x[,1:length(x)-1]

+Finally, we can make the upset plot

+> upset(y, nsets = length(y), order.by="freq")